-Income from the sale of mineral products, when they occur, are recorded on a gross basis when title passes to an external party.
+Income from the sale of mineral products is recorded on a gross basis when title passes to an external party.
 The Company recognizes income when persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or determinable and collection of the related receivable is reasonably assured.
 Title and risk of loss generally pass to the customer at the time of delivery of the product.